Wil1i/MPM_Web_Front/README.md

 - [x] Fix subtitle
 - [ ] Fix background color for items in header and move text to center from height
+- [ ] In the news side, fix title and information posistion for every news
+- [ ] In the news side, fix over height for very news

 ## cart.html